Events

 <RangeSlider on:change={(e) => { console.log(e.detail) }} />

-Every time the value of the slider changes (either on a click, or by dragging the handle), this event will fire with the corresponding values.
-This event contains the startValue
+Every time the value of the slider changes (either on a click, by dragging the handle, or dragging the range area),

 which is the value of the slider before the user started interacting, and the previousValue